 Our last expedition - riding motorcyles in the Lower Mustang valley of Nepal in October 2019 - was a great success.
 After the trip the women visited the village of Baseri, stayed in the Community Centre and saw how T&L have supported the community over the past five years.

-In 2020 we planned to promote a project to provide materials and training for a person to teach women and girls how to make "Girls' Kits."
-These contain washable sanitary pads, underpants, soap and a wash cloth all in a bag which are distributed to women and girls in villages.
-But COVID got in the way and it did not proceed!
+In 2020 we hoped to teach women and girls how to make "Girls' Kits" with washable sanitary pads, underpants, soap and a wash cloth to be distributed to women and girls in villages.
+But COVID got in the way and the project did not proceed!